BernardaP/react-state-remote/readme.md

 ### State and Rendering

-Before moving on to build our application, it's worth mentioning another aspect of component `state`: when it changes our components re-render:
+Before moving on to build our application, it's worth mentioning another aspect of `state`: when it changes our components re-render.

 ![react component image](./images/react-component-state-update.png)

-Our UI gets updated when state changes.
+Our UI updates when state changes.
 The user takes some action, like submitting information via a form, and the component holding that form has a `state` that is updated with the value of the user's input.

 ### Props vs State

-Just a recap, both *props* and *state* are plain JS objects that hold information, but when updated re-renders the component.
+Just a recap, both **props** and **state** are plain JS objects that hold information, but when updated re-renders the component.
 However they are different in one important way, `props` get passed to the component whereas `state` is managed within a component.

 ## Let's build something together.